MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/looping.md

 {% raw %}

+## Basic

+Be sure to provide a key, to avoid getting an error.

 ```html
 <li v-for="item in items" :key="item.id">
   {{ item }}
 </li>
 ```

+## Value and index

 Enumerate value and index in an array.